pooya-shams/pooya-shams/README.md

 ### Hi there 👋

-My name is Pooya Shams kolahi and I'm a student of Allame-helli highschool in Tehran-Iran.
+My name is Pooya Shams kolahi and I'm a student of Allame-helli highschool in Tehran, Iran.

 here are some of my coolest projects:
 - [massspring](https://github.com/pooya-shams/massspring) : A physical simulator.